Karl Anderson

 • JTrust Asia PTE Ltd v Konoshita and Ors CFI-034-2023 – a claim for the recognition and enforcement in the DIFC of two judgments of the Courts of Singapore and the BVI.
 The judgments arose out of a substantial $200 million fraud committed against the Claimant.
 Karl (led by David Holloway) was successful in obtaining an order for the recognition and enforcement of those judgments in the DIFC and an order that the Defendants pay the Claimant’s costs on the indemnity basis.

 • An ad-hoc arbitration seated in London in which Karl (led by John Brisby KC) acted for the Defendant in respect of a claim concerning the proper construction of a loan agreement.
-The arbitration has given rise to various applications under ss.
+The arbitration has given rise to various extant claims and applications under ss.
 66, 68 and 69 of the Arbitration Act 1996.

 • IDBI v Mabani Delma General Contracting Co LLC and Ors CFI-070-2018 – a c. $8 million debt claim by a DIFC registered bank in respect of a loan made to and secured by various Dubai and Abu Dhabi based companies.
 Karl (led by Sharif Shivji KC) successfully obtained an order striking out the Defence and entering judgment for the claimant bank.